a-thread/Ultimate-Markdown-Generator/assets/new-markdown/project-title.md

 ---

 ### Installation
-Here are the steps required for install.
+Here are some steps for install.
+Here is some ```code.```

 ### Usage
-Some instructions for use.
+Here are some instructions for use.

 ### Contributing
-Contribution guidelines.
+Here is how to contribute.

 ### Tests
-Here are some ```commands```
+Here are some ```commands``` to test the application.

 #### License
-This project is licensed under MIT.
+This project is licensed under GPL v3.0.

 #### Questions